US wholesale prices drop record 1.3% in April

 WASHINGTON (AP) — Wholesale prices slid a record 1.3% in April led by a 19% plunge in the cost of energy, further signaling the potential threat of deflation in the United States.

-On Tuesday, the U.S. reported that consumer prices declined 0.8% in April, the steepest month-to-month fall since the 2008 financial crisis.
+The report Wednesday comes one day after the U.S. said consumer prices declined 0.8% in April, the steepest month-to-month fall since the 2008 financial crisis.

-The decline of prices at both the retail and wholesale levels raise concerns that the seismic evaporation of demand brought on by a pandemic could ignite a destabilizing bout of deflation, something not seen in the United States since the economic collapse of the 1930s.
+The decline of prices at both the retail and wholesale levels could be an early warning signal that the seismic evaporation of demand brought on by a pandemic could ignite a destabilizing bout of deflation, something not seen in the United States since the economic collapse of the 1930s.

 “The economy is on deflation watch for producers and consumers now that economic demand is falling away more quickly than anytime … since the Great Depression,” said Chris Rupkey, chief financial economist at MUFG Bank in New York.
 “Inflation isn’t coming back in this economy for a long, long time.”

+Federal Reserve Chairman Jerome Powell, delivering a webcast sponsored by the Peterson Institute, said Wednesday that there was a threat of a prolonged recession and Congress and the administration needed to do more to cushion the economy.
+He continued to pledge further support from the Fed, which has cut its benchmark interest rate to a record low near zero.

+“Deeper and longer recessions can leave behind lasting damage in the productive capacity of the economy,” Powell said.

-While falling energy prices have accelerated, it was the third consecutive month of declines, illustrating how the global economy was already slowing before the arrival of the coronavirus.
-The outbreak has exacerbated the trend.
+While the decline in energy prices has accelerated, it was the third consecutive month of falling prices, illustrating how the global economy was already slowing before the arrival of the coronavirus.
+The outbreak only exacerbated the trend.

 Food prices at the wholesale level also fell in April, dropping 0.5%, although that decline could be reversed in coming months given shortages that have started to appear in such areas as meat and pork products.